-S W 383R.
-Social Work Practice I.
+S W 384F.
+Foundations of Social Work Practice I.

 Introduction to social work practice methodology and the professional use of self in generalist practice with individuals, families, groups, organizations, and communities.
+Explore the generalist approach in social work practice in preparation for work with a variety of client systems including individuals, families, groups, organizations, and communities.
 Three lecture hours a week for one semester.
-Prerequisite: Graduate standing in social work and concurrent enrollment in Social Work 384R, or graduate standing and consent of instructor or the graduate adviser.
+Social Work 383R and 384F may not both be counted.
+Offered on the letter-grade basis only.
+Prerequisite: Graduate standing in social work and concurrent registration for Social Work 385F and 384F, or graduate standing and consent of the Assistant Dean for Practicum Education or the graduate advisor

-S W 383T.
-Social Work Practice II.
+S W 384G.
+Foundations of Social Work Practice II.

-Students examine, critique, select, and apply social work micro, mezzo, and macro theories and methods in advanced clinical and community practice.
+Explore the application of theory and practice methods for effective and ethical service delivery to individuals, families, groups, organizations, and communities.
 Three lecture hours a week for one semester.
-Prerequisite: Graduate standing in social work and concurrent enrollment in Social Work 384S, or graduate standing and consent of instructor or the graduate adviser.
+Social Work 384G and 383T may not both be counted.
+Offered on the letter-grade basis only.
+Prerequisite: Graduate standing in social work and concurrent registration for Social Work 385G and 384G, or graduate standing and consent of instructor or the graduate advisor.

-S W 384R.
-Field Instruction I.
+S W 385F.
+Generalist Practicum Instruction I.

-Practice course based on supervised assignments designed to develop a social work perspective and skill in working with individuals, families, groups, organizations, and communities.
-Sixteen to twenty hours a week (a total of at least 240 hours) in field placement and a weekly onehour integrative seminar in the application of theoretical material to practice problems and to special issues.
-One lecture hour and sixteen to twenty hours of fieldwork a week for one semester.
-Social Work 384R and 384S must be taken in consecutive semesters.
-Prerequisite: Graduate standing in social work and concurrent enrollment in Social Work 383R, or graduate standing and consent of the field director or the graduate adviser.
+Develop a social work perspective and skill in working with individuals, families, groups, organizations, and communities.
+One lecture hour and thirteen to sixteen hours of practicum a week for one semester.
+Social Work 385F and 384R may not both be counted.
+Offered on the letter-grade basis only.
+Prerequisite: Graduate standing in social work and concurrent registration for Social Work 385F and 384F, or graduate standing and consent of the Assistant Dean for Practicum Education or the graduate advisor.

-S W 384S.
-Field Instruction II.
+S W 385G.
+Generalist Practicum Instruction II.

-Continuation of Social Work 384R.
-Sixteen to twenty hours a week (a total of at least 240 hours) in field placement and a weekly one-hour integrative seminar that emphasizes advanced application of theory to practice and to consideration of special issues.
-One lecture hour and sixteen to twenty hours of fieldwork a week for one semester.
-Social Work 384R and 384S must be taken in consecutive semesters.
-Prerequisite: Graduate standing in social work and concurrent enrollment in Social Work 383T, or graduate standing and consent of the field director or the graduate adviser.
+Explore an advanced application of theory to practice and consider special issues.
+One lecture hour and thirteen to sixteen hours of practicum a week for one semester.
+Social Work 385G and 384S may not both be counted.
+Offered on the letter-grade basis only.
+Prerequisite: Graduate standing in social work, Social Work 385F, and concurrent registration for Social Work 385G and 384G; or graduate standing and consent of the Assistant Dean for Practicum Education or the graduate advisor.